saraozn/tp/docs/UserGuide.md

 Format: `listprop`

-No additional parameters are needed for this command and they will be ignored.
+No additional parameters are needed for this command, and they will be ignored.

 ### Delete Commands